-Thus, projects such as Sydney's WestConnex that has now blown out to about \$17 billion and duplication by 2020 of the Pacific Highway (taken to task by Infrastructure NSW in its 2012 report3) could well be reviewed.
-In particular, Stage 3 of WestConnex and more recently the F6 extension has attracted much opposition and the City of Sydney has proposed alternative options.
+Thus, projects such as Sydney's WestConnex that has now blown out to about \$17 billion, could well be reviewed.
+In particular, Stage 3 of WestConnex, the F6 extension, and now the Western Harbour Tunnel have attracted much opposition and the City of Sydney and other affected Councils have proposed alternative options.